venta380/leptidea-popgen/README.md

 ## Results
 The results from the population genetic analysis has been placed in the directory ‘Popgen/results’.
 These files contain values for fst,Dxy,Pi, fixed, shared and private.
 Plots are created using the file Plots.py
 # Reference genome:
 The *Leptidea sinapis* reference genome can be found in the ENA under the accession number SAMEA104168055.
-Download it to use the mapping of population samples.
+Download it to map of population samples.